eTextile/Synth/Firmware/README.md

     **python** rawfile-uploader.py /dev/ttyACM0 RAW/*

 ## Copyright
-Except as otherwise noted, all files in the resistiveMatrix project folder
+Except as otherwise noted, all files in the eTextile-Synthetizer project folder

-    Copyright (c) 2005-2017 Maurin Donneaud and others.
+    Copyright (c) 20014- Maurin Donneaud

-For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in the resistiveMatrix project folder.
+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in the eTextile-Synthetizer project folder.

-## Acknowledgements
-Thanks to Vincent Roudaut, Hannah Perner Willson, Cedric Honnet, Antoine Meisso, Paul Strohmeier

 ## TODO
 - Optimise interpolation method (it have been already updated with windowing method)